Raaydon/tsla-dashboard/README.md

 # tesla dashboard

+A Python implementation based on [unofficial documentation](https://tesla-api.timdorr.com/) of the client side interface to the Tesla Motors Owner API, which provides functionality to monitor and control Tesla products remotely.
+The dashboard is made using [react](https://reactjs.org/) and built with [vite](https://vite.io/).

-to run the website locally:
+## to run the website locally:

 ```
 npm i
 npm run dev
 ```
+this will be ran on [http://localhost:3000](http://localhost:3000)

-to run the server locally:
+## to run the server locally:

 Make sure you have Python 2.7+ or 3.5+ installed on your system